[JMeter] Obtaining a CSRF token and making a POST request

 ① Field to check

-Select the value you want to extract.
-This time, select
+Select the target value you want to extract.
+In this case,"Body"please select

-"Body" *This is because we will use the response body of the GET request of the page from which we want to extract the CSRF token.
+*This is because we will be using the response body of the GET request from the page from which the CSRF token will be extracted.

 ② Reference name

-the variable that will contain the extracted value (in this case, the CSRF token) .
-This will be used later as the value of the CSRF parameter when sending a POST.
-Enter any string.
+a variable to hold the extracted value (in this case, the CSRF token).
+This will be used later as the value for the CSRF parameter when sending a POST request.
+Enter any string you like.

 ③ Regular expression